-This Guide shares some of the most important things we've learnt about creating customers in the financial services industry over the last 11+ years.
+This Special Report shares some of the most important things we've learnt about creating customers in the mortgage broking industry over the last 12+ years.

-Everything you'll read below is based on experience, testing and results working in the industry and seeing what works.
+Everything you'll read below is based on experience, testing and results working in the industry and seeing what works and what doesn't...